cfrinka/mental-notes/README.md

 **Mental Notes** is a web application designed to facilitate mental health support by connecting patients with therapists.
 The application aims to provide a platform where users can register, log in, and access personalized feeds based on their roles.

 > **Status**: 🚧 Work in Progress
-> **Note**: Not 100% responsive, for better experience, view on desktop
 > **Note**: Backend integration is currently ongoing.
 Some features may not function as expected until the backend services are fully implemented.
+Not 100% responsive, for better experience, view on desktop

 ## Features